Submit Tutorial Proposal

 Teachers

-• Matthew A. Turner , Lecturer in Environmental Social Sciences at the Stanford Doerr School of Sustainability, Stanford University
+• Matthew A. Turner, Lecturer in Environmental Social Sciences at the Stanford Doerr School of Sustainability, Stanford University

-• James Holland Jones , Professor, Environmental Social Sciences, Stanford Doerr School of Sustainability, Stanford University
+• James Holland Jones, Professor, Environmental Social Sciences, Stanford Doerr School of Sustainability, Stanford University

 Description

 Humans face an existential challenge to transition to sustainable practices that do not exhaust available ecological, economic, and social capital.
 Computational social-cognitive models can be used to deduce the efficacy of potential training or educational interventions to promote sustainable practices.
-Tutorial attendees will learn to use the socmod library to create their own models of social learning and social influence to predict the relative success of different intervention strategies.
-Sustainability motivates this work, but the framework could be used to model related social and behavioral contexts.

 Making Models We Can Understand: An Interactive Introduction to Interpretable Machine Learning